Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 F.W.
 Woolworth Co. was the first major international retail business.
 It operated overseas subsidiaries in five countries - Canada, Cuba, Germany, the Irish Republic and the United Kingdom.
 The USA, Cuba and Ireland were each neutral.
 The United Kingdom declared war on Germany of 3 September 1939.
 A week later the Dominion of Canada also declared war on Germany.

 Draconian anti-foreign controls had prevented the parent company from realising profits totalling almost $2m from a successful chain of 82 F. W. Woolworth Co.
-GmbH stores in Germany since 1934, but they continued to operate a major sourcing operation at Sonneberg with a giant purpose-built freehold warehouse which prepared European goods for export to North America.
-Now the entire operation was in jeopardy.
+GmbH stores in Germany since 1934, but it still operated a major sourcing operation in Sonneberg, and had a giant purpose-built freehold warehouse there which prepared goods for export to North America.
+The war put the entire operation in jeopardy.

 The F. W. Woolworth store in Potsdamer Platz, Berlin, shortly before the oubtreak of World War IILong before there were Woolworth stores in Germany, the Company's Sonneberg Warehouse was providing a pipeline for European goods back to the USA.
 More than a billion Christmas decorations found their way through Sonneberg en-route to North America.

-The parent company's first action was to advise the remaining American Director on the British Board home to return home to safety in New York.
-By this time Louis Denempont had been appointed Managing Director of the Threepenny and Sixpenny Stores.
+The parent company's first action was to advise the remaining American Directors on the British Board to return home to safety in New York.
+By this time Louis Denempont had been appointed Managing Director in the UK.
 He declined the invitation.
-To comply with the US Government's instructions New York executives made generous contributions to war relief in both Germany and Great Britain, which pleased no-one.
-They continued with the policy until America joined the war after Pearl Harbour.
+To show their neutrality the parent company Board made generous contributions to war relief in both Germany and Great Britain, which pleased no-one.
+The policy continued until America joined the war after Pearl Harbor.

 Where possible production of items that had previously been bought in Germany and Continental Europe was switched to Japan, where the firm had a large Buying Office.